 It’s day one in a new job.
 Exciting times ahead, right?
 Perhaps not.
 A huge 65% of employed people look for new jobs within the first three months of starting a job.

-A good onboarding program is an important part of the solution, but internal communications is the rocket fuel which makes it mighty.
-It increases onboarding effectiveness by informing, engaging and inspiring new staff.
+A good onboarding program is an important part of the solution, but internal communications are the rocket fuel that makes it mighty.
+It increases onboarding effectiveness by informing, engaging, and inspiring new staff.